FarahSafwat/Testing-facebook-signup-testcases/README.md

 | TC001 | Verify that the Sign-Up page loads correctly | User is on Facebook home page | 1.
 Navigate to Facebook.com <br> 2.
 Click on "Create new account" | Sign-Up page should open successfully | High | Approved |
 | TC002 | Verify successful sign-up with valid details | Sign-Up page is open | 1.
 Enter valid info and click Sign Up | Account created successfully | Critical | Approved |

-👉 The full test suite can be found in the CSV file inside this repository.
+👉 The full test suite can be found in the xslx or the pdf file inside this repository.

 ---